arghyac35/aria-telegram-mirror-bot/README.md

 * `/getfolder` or `/gf`: Send link of drive mirror folder.
 * `/disk`: Send disk information of the machine.
 * `/getlink <driveUrl>` or `/gl <driveUrl>`: Send index link of the file.
-* `/clone <driveUrl>` or `/clone <diveUrl>`: Clone any shareable drive link.
+* `/clone <driveUrl>` or `/c <diveUrl>`: Clone any shareable drive link.
 (TODO: Add service account in it so that if 750GB per account limit is over we can switch to service account.)
 * `/mirror file` or `/mf`: Forward any torrent file and reply to the forwared message with this command it will start mirroring the torrent.
+* `/tar <driveUrl>` or `/t <driveUrl>`: Create a tar of drive folder and upload.
+This is not yet 100% perfect but does the work.

+      Workflow:
+      1. It downlaods each and every files(inside the drive folder) one by one using drive download api.
+As, it downloads one by one so the overall process is slow.
+      2. Creates a tar of the downloaded files.
+      3. Uploads the tar.
+* `/unzipMirror <url>` or `/um <url>`: Unzip the archive and uploads the unzipped folder.
+Todo: Show extracted percentage & add support to extract from drive url.
+Idea taken from: https://github.com/magneto261290/magneto-python-aria

+      Supported filetypes:
+      .zip, .gz, .bz2, .tar, tar.gz, tar.bz2, .tgz, .tbz2

 #### Notes